BUDGETS

 Predictable limits for agentic systems

-Budgets define how much work an agentic system is allowed to perform.
-They exist to make cost and execution predictable in environments where workloads runs continuously.
+Budgets define how much an agentic system is allowed to spend — in tokens, in cost, per agent, across the system.
+Budgets exist to make resource consumption predictable in environments where agents run continuously and workloads accumulate.

 In a governed system, budgets are not advisory.
 They are enforced.